 4. Professional societies should continue to encourage an ongoing dialogue about personnel reliability to maintain vigilance about biosecurity issues throughout the research community and to foster community-based solutions.
-Many professional societies have done a commendable job engaging their respective communities both in the U.S. and internationally about Dual Use Research of Concern (DURC).
-These societies should now strengthen their conversations about maintaining personnel reliability as they promote a culture of research responsibility and vigilance about DURC and other biosecurity issues.
-Outreach and education efforts will be essential to enhancing the culture of research responsibility outlined above as this culture will be fostered by individuals who are knowledgeable about the insider threat, trained in appropriate security measures, and have a clear understanding of their role within a select agent research facility.
-Professional societies are well-positioned to undertake these materiel."
+Many professional societies have done a commendable job engaging their respective communities both in the U.S. and internationally about Dual Use Research of Concern (DURC).8 These societies should now strengthen their conversations about maintaining personnel reliability as they promote a culture of research responsibility and vigilance about DURC and other biosecurity issues.
+Outreach and education efforts will be essential to enhancing the culture of research responsibility outlined above as this culture will be fostered by individuals who are knowledgeable about the insider threat, trained in appropriate security measures, and have a clear understanding of their role within a select

+8 National Science Advisory Board for Biosecurity, Proposed Framework for the Oversight of Dual Use Life Sciences Research: Strategies for Minimizing the Potential Misuse of Research Information (Washington, DC: 2007).
+Dual use research of concern is described on page 17 of this report as "[r]esearch that, based on current understanding, can be reasonably anticipated to provide knowledge, products, or technologies that could be directly misapplied by others to pose a threat to public health and safety, agriculture, plants, animals, the environment, or materiel."
 The NSABB report can be accessed at oba.od.nih.gov/biosecurity/biosecurity_documents.html (accessed May 5, 2009).

-^{8.} National Science Advisory Board for Biosecurity, Proposed Framework for the Oversight of Dual Use Life Sciences Research: Strategies for Minimizing the Potential Misuse of Research Information (Washington, DC: 2007).
-Dual use research of concern is described on page 17 of this report as "[r]esearch that, based on current understanding, can be reasonably anticipated to provide knowledge, products, or technologies that could be directly misapplied by others to pose a threat to public health and safety, agriculture, plants, animals, the environment, or outreach and education efforts and to equip researchers with the tools required to strengthen vigilance about biosecurity at the local level.
+agent research facility.
+Professional societies are well-positioned to undertake these outreach and education efforts and to equip researchers with the tools required to strengthen vigilance about biosecurity at the local level.

-5. The List of Select Agents and Toxins should be reduced or stratified.
+5. The List of Select Agents and Toxins9 should be reduced or stratified.
 The currently designated select agents differ significantly in degree of pathogenicity and ability to be utilized as an agent of bioterrorism.
 Consequently, the risk that they might pose to public, animal and plant health and safety varies significantly depending on the agent, and yet the same stringent controls apply across the board, making it unnecessarily very difficult to conduct vital research on these important biological organisms by hindering the ability of less pathogenic select agents to be used for legitimate research purposes.

 The select agent list is reviewed every two years in recognition of the emergence of new potential agents.
 These compulsory reviews should continue with greater consideration for removing agents that research and management show to be of lower risk.
 The NSABB recognizes that the decision to remove agents from the list should not be taken lightly and will require much consideration from the scientific and public policy-making communities.
-Though certain agents may be removed from the List of Select Agents, research using these strains is and would still be conducted at the appropriate biosafety level with all the specified safety and security precautions.
-While there is a process to remove attenuated (or weakened) strains of select agents that pose little or no risk to public health and national security from the list, the process is considered burdensome, time-consuming and inhibitory to research.
+Although certain agents may be removed from the List of Select Agents, research using these strains is and would still be conducted at the appropriate biosafety level with all the specified safety and appropriate security precautions.
+While there is a process to remove attenuated (or weakened) strains of select agents that pose little or no risk to public health and national security from the list, the process is considered unduly complex, burdensome, time-consuming and inhibitory to research.
 The process thus needs reconsideration.